Easy Authentic Masala Chai Latte [+ chai latte for kids!]

 - 2-4 dates

-- ⅛ tsp each: cardamom cinnamon, cloves (you can reduce this if your child is sensitive to spices or if this is new to them)
+- ⅛ teaspoon each: cardamom cinnamon, cloves (you can reduce this if your child is sensitive to spices or if this is new to them)

 Instructions